Activists’ letter aims grievances at Marc Edwards; he calls it “science anarchy”

 Though Smith’s message, like Edwards’, was that the water was compromised, Edwards denounced Smith’s science, calling him a “Hollywood fraud” and posted a blog headlined: “A-list actor but F-list scientist: Mark Ruffalo brings fear and misinformation to Flint.”

 Edwards said he and water activist LeeAnne Walters “had to report Ms. Mays to EPA Region V in April 2017 for violating the EPA and VT testing protocol, and then using that information in the national media.”
-Edwards and Walters, who has moved with her family to Virginia, continue on good terms.
+Edwards and Walters continue on good terms.

-He said Mays “used the falsified lead result to claim she deserved a priority service line replacement.”
+Edwards said he has evidence Mays “used the falsified lead result to claim she deserved a priority service line replacement.”

+[In an email to EVM after this article first appeared,, Walters said said she still lives in Flint and has since 2011, and did not move to Virginia as was first reported.
+She said “I have been dealing with this particular lie for awhile and have had to have it corrected too many times to count because of a certain individual.
+I did not move to Virginia, my husband is stationed there.
+I visit my husband two weeks out of the month and live in my house in Flint two weeks out of the month and have done so since Oct 2015.”]

-Here is another paragraph from the letter:
+Here is another paragraph from the flint complaints.com letter:

 Obstruction of Flint’s right for self-determination: Residents of Flint object to Mr. Edwards fighting his own petty and vicious fights against anyone and everyone he sees as a challenger or competitor, and against anyone and everyone Flint residents turn to for help other than himself, all under the guise of “protecting” and “saving” us, or “defending” science.
 This is dishonest, paternalistic and exploitative and, we fear, used by Mr. Edwards to build his own professional and financial power.
 It also violates the most basic right that we have for self-determination.
 The allegations listed in Mr. Edwards’ latest complaint against Mr. McElmurry are eerily similar to previous attacks by Mr. Edwards on affected Flint residents, journalists, attorneys, as well as other researchers and groups that may not share Mr. Edwards’ opinion about the Flint Water Crisis recovery stage.
 Far too many residents in Flint are exhausted from Mr. Edwards’ bullying, his claims to be the “humanitarian” who so “cares” for the people, and his Hollywood antics — this is not Entertainment Tonight.
 The sensational title of Mr. Edwards’ March 29, 2018 blog post alone suggests that Mr. Edwards is using our crisis and suffering for entertainment, intrigue, exhibitionism, and personal power that might attract the media and outside readers but are completely inappropriate for the circumstances.
 Many residents now fear the possibility that Mr. Edwards’ glib, reckless, and egotistical conduct may hamper the ongoing criminal investigation into the Legionnaires deaths in our city, which we see as the only form of justice we might achieve (http://michiganradio.org/post/scientific-disagreements-could-affect-special-prosecutor-s-case-flint-water-crisis.)
 This additional and totally undeserved worry suddenly adds to the stress and chaos we already feel.